timsdesigns/About/About Me.md

 ### [`Architecture & Computational Design`]
 <p></p>
-I'm maintaining constant practice in discovering the depth of <a href="">RhinoCommon</a> and the <a href="">Grasshopper SDK</a>.
+I'm maintaining constant practice in discovering the depth of <a href="https://developer.rhino3d.com/api/rhinocommon">RhinoCommon</a> and the <a href="https://developer.rhino3d.com/api/grasshopper">Grasshopper SDK</a>.
 And I am building several small Plugins while finalizing some previous conceptual <a href="https://www.comdecon.com/expo-2020">work</a> to present in my Portfolio/Website in form of renderings via Twinmotion.